jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 ### Encoding States and Behavior as Types

 Let's take a look at another way of implementing the same behavior, but we're not going to implement it in exactly the same way we would in a traditional OO language.
 We're going to instead try to encode our state and associated behavior as explicit types.
-You can find the finished code for this example on [this book's github page](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch17-post-state-types].
+You can find the finished code for this example in [this book's github repo](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch17-post-state-types).
 First let's create a `Post` and a `DraftPost`:

 ```rust title="src/lib.rs"
 pub struct Post {